victor-m-p/mdwikiNLP/index.md

 ### Assignments

-You will have a number of group programming assignments to complete in weeks ....
+You will have a number of group programming assignments to complete.

 Use Github classroom to upload your assignments.
 You will receive an email invitation to register in week 36.